-Sophos barely slowed my PC down during testing — it used 15-20% of my CPU during a full system malware scan, and it used virtually no CPU power while the real-time anti-malware engine was active.
+Sophos barely slowed my PC down during testing — it used 15-20% of my CPU during a full system malware scan, and virtually no CPU while the real-time anti-malware engine was active.

-These results are great, better than most top competitors — for example, McAfee used over 50% of my CPU with a scan running, which is quite a lot for most people with an average PC.
+These results are great, better than most top competitors — for example, McAfee used over 50% of my CPU with a scan running, which is quite a lot if you have an average PC.